 During the idle speed operations, the level of emission of these components was reduced and stabilized at a fixed level.
-Significant reduction of carbon oxide and hydrocarbon concentration on the downstream side of the catalytic reactor indicates exhaust gases oxidation reactions in the reactor.
+Significant reduction of carbon oxide and hydrocarbon concentration on the downstream side of the catalytic reactor indicate fume oxidation reactions in the reactor.

 A course of the oxidation reaction is indicated by the higher carbon dioxide concentration on the downstream side of the reactor than on the upstream side.
 The concentration on the upstream side amounted to app.
 40000ppm, and on the downstream side it amounted to 65000ppm.
 The highest carbon dioxide concentration occurred during the engine start-up.
 As the engine was getting hot the carbon dioxide concentration was reduced.
-A significant reduction of the carbon oxide concentration in the exhaust gases, from the level of app.
+A significant reduction of the carbon oxide concentration in the fumes, from the level of app.
 1600ppm to the level of app.
 300ppm, can be clearly noticed.
 When the engine was started up the hydrocarbon level was reduced from 20 to 5ppm.

 As the ambient temperature lowered the engine start-up time got longer.
-The engine was started up in 22 seconds at ambient temperature of $-15^{\circ}$ C, but at ambient temperature of $-20^{\circ}$ C the engine was started up in 84 seconds.
-The nature of this start-up is presented on Fig. 6 and 8.
+The engine was started up in 22 seconds at ambient temperature of -15° C, but at ambient temperature of -20° C the engine was started up in 84 seconds.
+The nature of these start-up is presented on Fig. 5 and 7.

-Fig. 5.
-Concentration of hydrocarbons HC, carbon oxide CO, oxygen $O_2$ and carbon dioxide $CO_2$ on the upstream and downstream side of the Pt/Pd catalytic reactor (initially heated up to $400^{\circ}$ C) during the 4CT90 engine start-up and at ambient temperature of $-15^{\circ}$ C
+Fig. 6.
+Concentration of hydrocarbons HC, carbon oxide CO on the upstream and downstream side of the Pt/Pd catalytic reactor (initially heated up to 400°C) and conversion level (K{HC} and K{CO}) during the 4CT90 engine start-up and at ambient temperature of $-15^{\circ}C$